connorkendrick/gezellig-records-website/_posts/albums/2016-10-10-best-friend-can-you-believe-it.md

 Muchos Gracias to Ben TO Smith, Austin Zediker, Nicki Avendaño, David McCarville, Brad King, Anthony Sherriff, T-Cookies, WUTK, all independent radio stations that have played us, and anyone listening to any of these songs.

-Track List:

-1. So What Now?

-2. Flowers

-3. Swallow

-4. Always Is

-5. Sure

-6. Genie

-7. Untitled

-8. Tesseract

-9. I Thought It Was Normal

-10. In Heaven

-11. Can You Believe It?